stencila/website/diverse-peers/post.md

 In this post I'm going to illustrate how `stencila/r`, `stencila/py` and `stencila/node` can behave as a network of diverse peers.
 Peers in that each package is both a supplier and consumer of resources.
 Diverse in that each package bring different types of resources to the network.

 So, lets start off with Node.js package.
-All the packages are in initial stages of development but the Node.js package has had more work done on it at this stage - mainly because it provides an easy pathway to desktop deployment via Electron.
+All the packages are in initial stages of development but the Node.js package has had more work done on it at this stage (mainly because it provides an easy pathway to desktop deployment via Electron).

 You can install the package using NPM,